yujiaokan/MusicVisuals/README.md

 # Description of the assignment
-Planet rotation simulated the heavenly body in outer space.
+This music visualiser project is based on the ideal of Planet rotation simulated the heavenly body in outer space.
+In this beautiful milky way galaxy, each planet designed with 3D structue and represented with variouse colours and shades by the rotation.
+The explotion and vibration of in the centre part of music flow mimic partical collision in collapsar, which matched with the audio in tune.
+The whole theme is ideally to represent as a piece of art based on our beauty milky galaxy.

-An audio visual, to draw particle collisions visually.
+This melody is a very lilting and light japanese verses.
+The lyrics is pure poetry.

 # Instructions